Coined Cuisine

 The meatballs won't be cooked all the way through, but they'll finish cooking in the sauce later.

-• Add the grated/minced onions to the same skillet.
+• Add more minced onions to the same skillet.
 Sauté until they soften, about 5 minutes.

 Tried this recipe yet?Please consider leaving a comment!
 Reviews help other readers find their next favorite dish, like this one.